Trade parameters 1 - entry and exit limits

 target that the new trade would have.A profit target takes profits early, which increases the number of winning trades, but normally reduces the overall profit of a strategy.
 It is preferable to use TrailLock instead of setting a profit target.

-Raise the stop loss value as soon as the price reaches the given value, resp. goes in favorable direction by the given distance in price units (default = 0 = no trailing).
+Raise the stop loss value as soon as the price reaches the given value, or goes in favorable direction by the given distance in price units (default = 0 = no trailing).
 Has only an effect when a Stop is set.
 The stop loss is increased in a long position, and decreased in a short position so that it normally follows the price at the distance given by the sum of the Stop and Trail distance .
 A slower or faster 'movement speed' of the stop loss can be set through TrailSlope.

 Trailing 'speed' in percent of the asset price change (default = 100%); has only an effect when Stop and Trail are set and the profit is above the trail distance.
 Example: The asset price of a long position goes up by 10 pips.
 TrailSlope = 50 would then raise the stop loss by 5 pips.
 TrailSlope = 200 would raise the stop loss by 20 pips.